1756-05-20 - Battle of Minorca

 Byng called in the cruisers and, once they had joined him, tacked towards the French and formed the line ahead while the French were preparing to form theirs to the leeward, between the British and the harbour.
 Byng ran down in line ahead off the wind, the French remaining by it.

 At noon, the British fleet had the advantage of the wind.
 As soon as Byng judged his rear to be the length of the French van, they tacked.

 At 2:00 p.m., Admiral Byng made the signal to engage.
 At that time, the fleets were not parallel but formed an angle of from 30° to 40°.
 Byng planned to bring each ship against its opposite in the French line, asking the Deptford (60) to quit the line in order to oppose the exact same number of ships to the French.
-This complex manoeuvre was made even more difficult by the important distance separating the two rears.
+The great distance separating the two rears made this complex manoeuvre even more difficult.
 Byng's whole line could not come into action at the same moment.
 When the signal was made, the van ships under Rear-Admiral Temple West kept away in obedience to it, and ran down for the French so nearly head on as to sacrifice their artillery fire in great measure.
 They received three raking broadsides and were seriously dismantled aloft.
 The sixth British ship counting from the van, the Intrepid (64), had her fore-topmast shot away, flew up into the wind, and came aback, stopping and doubling up the rear of the line.

 The French seized this opportunity to bear down on West's Division with the van of their fleet.
-The French declined to come to close engagement preferring to destroy the rigging of the British ships at a distance.
+The French declined to come to close engagement, preferring to destroy the rigging of the British ships at a distance.
 The engagement then degenerated into sporadic cannonades between ships.
-Meanwhile, Byng was lying a considerable distance astern from his rear.
+Meanwhile, Byng was lying a considerable distance astern of West's rear.